day8/re-frame/docs/Coeffects.md

-Because the majority of event handlers only need `db` and `event`, there's a specific registration function, called `reg-event-db`, which delivers these two coeffects as arguments to an event handler, making this common case easy to program.
+Because the majority of event handlers only need `db` and `event`, there's a specific registration function, called `reg-event-db`, which delivers ONLY these two coeffects as arguments to an event handler, making this common case easy to program.

 But sometimes an event handler needs other data inputs